faizfrdi/faizfrdi/README.md

 ### 👨‍💻 About Me

 Hi!
 I'm Firdi, an Informatics student at UIN Syarif Hidayatullah Jakarta.
-Currently I'm interning at **PT Adhi Karya** in the IT Division, where I'm getting hands-on experience with real-world tech projects especially in **Laravel-based web development**.
+Currently I'm interning at **PT Adhi Karya** in the IT Division, where I'm getting hands-on experience with real-world tech projects especially in **Laravel based web development**.

-I enjoy turning problems into clean, user-friendly solutions.
+I enjoy turning problems into clean, user friendly solutions.
 Still learning, still building, still curious. 🌱

 ---